Octopus Energy to buy failed British energy supplier Bulb | Headlines

 - United Kingdom

-Britain said on Saturday it had approved a deal for energy supplier Octopus Energy to buy smaller firm Bulb, which collapsed last year due to soaring wholesale gas and electricity prices.
+Britain said on Saturday it had approved a deal for Octopus Energy to buy smaller firm Bulb, which was one of the largest energy suppliers to collapse last year due to soaring wholesale gas and electricity prices.

-About 1.5 million Bulb customers will be transferred to Octopus as part of the deal with the special administrators of London-based Bulb, the British government's business department said in a statement.
+About 1.5 million Bulb customers will be transferred to Octopus as part of a deal reached late on Friday with the special administrators of London-based Bulb, the British government's business department said in a statement.
+"Last night's sale will bring vital reassurance and energy security to consumers across the country at a time when they need it most," Business and Energy Secretary Grant Shapps said.
+"This is a fresh start."

+Bulb collapsed last November after failing to secure funding as regulator Ofgem's energy price cap prevented it and other suppliers from passing on rising costs to customers.
+It was placed under the government-funded Special Administrator Regime to ensure customers' supplies would face no disruption and their credit balances would be protected.

+The government will also provide funding to ensure Bulb's special administration is wound up in a way that protects customers' supplies, it said.
+It can recoup those costs later through levies on the industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)